mojocn/sshfortress/README.md

 Docker pull `docker pull mojotvcn/sshfortress`

 ### 2.1 config.toml
-The config.toml file should in sshfortress binary folder.  config.toml works with command `sshfortress run`.
+The config.toml file should be in sshfortress binary folder.  config.toml works with command `sshfortress run`.
 Command `sshfortress sqlite` can run with the config file.

 ```toml
 [app]